PrairieLearn/PrairieLearn/graders/r/README.md

 This is a Docker image working as an external grader to be paired with PrairieLearn.
 It has been used in the [STAT 430](https://stat430.com) (2018-2020) and [STAT 447](https://stat430.com) (since 2021) courses on _Data Science Programming Methods_ at the University of Illinois at Urbana-Champaign.
-In a previous course iteration, a CentOS7-based container was used via Python.
-We now drive R directly from PrairieLearn evaluating code in this container.
 However, the container is perfectly generic and can be used for general R work as well.

 It is based on the [Rocker](https://rocker-project.org) container `r-ubuntu` in order to take advantage of the prebuilt Ubuntu binaries available for the stable 'long-term support' (LTS)